khebbie/safe/README.md

 # Dev Container
 Inspired by [Reproducible Development with Devcontainers](https://www.infoq.com/articles/devcontainers/) this project has dev continers.
 First time we build the dev container with `buildDevContainer.sh` and we run the container with `devContainer.sh`.
+The first time you fire up the container you should run a `dotnet tool restore` and then a `dotnet run` and the services will be available on the relevant ports on the ip of the docker container.